MostafaRoohy/CPy/doc/cpypy_rules.md

 ## J) Line length

-30. **No strict PEP8 line-length discipline** (you allow very long lines when you choose, especially in lambdas/conditions).
+30. **No strict PEP8 line-length discipline** (Very long lines are allowed when choosed, especially in lambdas/conditions).

-If you want, I can convert this into a “machine-readable” style spec (a checklist + regex-able rules), and also classify each rule as:

-* “autopep8 impossible”
-* “autopep8 maybe via ignores/args”
-* “needs custom formatter / AST-based rewriter”